tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### Randomized Agreement

 Deterministic asynchronous protocols are impossible for most tasks.
-While the vast majority of practical BFT protocol steer clear of this impossibility result by making timing assumptions, randomness (and, in particular, cryptography) providers an alternative route.
+While the vast majority of practical BFT protocols steer clear of this impossibility result by making timing assumptions, randomness (and, in particular, cryptography) providers an alternative route.
 Indeed, we know of asynchronous BFT protocols for a variety of tasks such as binary agreement (ABA), reliable broadcast (RBC) and more. [[6]]

 ### Gossip Protocol